 Fuzziwig's Candy Factory

-"Godiva's history began more than seventy-five years ago in Brussels, Belgium when master chocolatier Joseph Draps founded a chocolate company that was named in honor of the legend of Lady Godiva."
-Godiva Chocolates has two local stores: Scottsdale Fashion Square, and Chandler Fashion Center.
+If they have the taste that you crave, you can find local stores at Scottsdale Fashion Square and Chandler Fashion Center.
 Godiva Chocolates are also sold at other fine stores, like Macy's, A.J.'s Fine Foods, Saks, Dillards and Neiman Marcus.

 Rocky Mountain Chocolate Factory

-See's has stores in Glendale, Peoria, Mesa, East Mesa, Chandler, Phoenix, Paradise Valley and Scottsdale in the major malls.
+See's is a large chain and has stores in Glendale, Peoria, Mesa, East Mesa, Chandler, Phoenix, Paradise Valley and Scottsdale in the major malls.
 They also have locations at Phoenix Sky Harbor International Airport.